inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/metrics/tag-guard.md

 which in turn might lead to performance or memory issues in your time series database.

 The recorded tag values for each measure of an agent will be stored inside a local JSON file.
-This file serves as a tag-guard-database and helps to check, if tag values exceeded their limit.
+This file serves as the tag-guard-database and helps to check, if tag values exceeded their limit.

 ### Configuring Tag-Guard